ACADEMIC INTEGRITY POLICY

 To institute formal resolution, the following procedures shall be followed:

-- The Dean receives a written statement from the instructor or any other complainant, as the case may be.
+- The Chief Academic Integrity Officer receives a written statement from the instructor or any other complainant, as the case may be.

 - The written statement must include the name of the involved student, the name and status of the reporting person, and the nature of the alleged act.

-- The Dean shall arrange a hearing which, generally speaking, should take place no earlier than three (3) calendar days and no later than twenty (20) calendar days after receipt of the complaint.
+- The CAI Officer shall arrange a hearing which, generally speaking, should take place no earlier than five (5) calendar days and no later than twenty (20) calendar days after receipt of the complaint.

 - All persons involved in a hearing shall be given adequate notice of all hearing dates, times and places.
-Such notice, which may be by e-mail and followed by a hard copy, will be given at least twenty-four hours prior to any hearing, unless waived by the parties involved.
+Such notice, which will be sent both by e-mail and mail, will be given at least two business days prior to any hearing, unless waived by the parties involved.

-- The student charged and the person making the charges will be afforded the following opportunities:
+- The reported student and the person who reported the student will be afforded the following opportunities:

 - To review, but not copy, all pertinent information to be presented to the Committee.
 The length of time for review shall be reasonable, as determined by the Committee Chair.